Idnan/bash-guide/README.md

 ```

 ### s. `touch`
-Creates or updates your file.
+Updates access and modification time stamps of your file.
+If it doesn't exists, it'll be created.
 ```bash
 touch filename
 ```